Afissard/Afissard/README.md

 --->
 I'm a french student in BUT Computer Science who love creating games wether it's table top role playing game or video games.
 I have learn to use many tools with my school and personnal projects and I keep learning new ones (like Godot, Unity, Laravel and React).

-I want to work in the game developpement industrie, wether it'as a independent developper or in a studio, I will.
+I want to work in the game development industry, whether it's an independent developer or in a studio, I will.

 ## Languages and tools I use
 <!---